 The gasoline alleged to have been found in four beer bottles in the defendant’s apartment was never measured by police and was apparently poured into the toilet by a bomb and arson technician.
 This was done even though the bottles were clearly marked as evidence.

 The initial Bridgeport apartment raid recovered a cache of weapons, including a mortar made from PVC piping, a crossbow, knives, throwing stars, an assault vest and the Molotovs.
-But at least one of the defendants, Church, indicated to undercover office Chikko that he wasn’t planning on using the weapons during the protests, telling her that he didn’t believe in “pre-emptive strikes.”
+But at least one of the defendants, Church, indicated to undercover office Chikko that he wasn’t planning on using the weapons during the protests, telling her that he didn’t believe in “preemptive strikes.”

 The fact that the federal government is not prosecuting the case against the NATO 3 has even led Judge Wilson to ask why the government won’t take up the case, suggesting there could be something inherently wrong about it.
-Judge Wilson ruled Illinois’ terrorism statute as constitutional on its face in March of 2013, two months after defense attorneys filed a memorandum arguing the statute violates the First Amendment.
+Judge Wilson ruled Illinois’s terrorism statute as constitutional on its face in March of 2013, two months after defense attorneys filed a memorandum arguing the statute violates the First Amendment.

 Major Chicago media sources have also begun to express doubt about the prosecution’s argument in the NATO 3 case, with skeptical articles in publications like the Chicago Tribune and the Chicago Sun-Times pointing to police tactics as the most significant revelation in the case.

-Why Is Illinois Determined to Prosecute This Terror Case?
+Why Is Illinois Determined to Prosecute?

 But some of the most insidious impacts of this militarization took effect long before the event.

-In the months leading up to the NATO summit, the Chicago City Council passed a series of regulations known as the “sit down and shut up” ordinances, which included steep fines for violations of parade permits and a $1 million price tag on liability insurance for marches in the downtown area.
+In the months leading up to the NATO summit, the Chicago City Council passed a series of regulations known as the “sit-down-and-shut-up” ordinances, which included steep fines for violations of parade permits and a $1 million price tag on liability insurance for marches in the downtown area.

 The ordinances and use of undercover officers seemed to be part of a larger strategy to quell dissent from within activist groups while maintaining the appearance of using softer police tactics to control protesters.
-With the police riot of the 1968 Democratic National Convention lingering in Chicago’s memory, it seems clear that the CPD, Chicago aldermen and Mayor Emanuel wanted to ensure there would not be a repeat of the public clashes between police and protesters that took place during that convention.
+With the police riot of the 1968 Democratic National Convention lingering in Chicago’s memory, it seems clear that the CPD, Chicago aldermen and Mayor Rahm Emanuel wanted to ensure there would not be a repeat of the public clashes between police and protesters that took place during that convention.

 Defense attorneys argued this week that the NATO 3 should never have been charged with terrorism, saying the charges were a political move by those wanting to justify the millions spent on security during the summit.